Award Recipients in 2019

 Ann Holmes, a Ph.D. student at the University of California – Davis, is conducting a non-invasive biodiversity assessment of estuarine wetlands using environmental DNA.
 Assessing biodiversity in aquatic wetlands with traditional methods has drawbacks and limitations.
 This project aims to develop non-invasive genetic methods for assessing biodiversity in Suisun Marsh, an ecologically important wetland in the San Francisco Estuary.
 Environmental DNA (eDNA) sampling has advantages over traditional sampling and could improve conservation, restoration, and management of wetlands in the San Francisco Estuary and other regions.

-David De La Mater, a Ph.D. student at Duke University, is asking the question: ‘How do rising temperatures and eutrophication interact to affect herbivory and traits of cordgrass in salt marshes?’
-He hopes to understand how the threats of climate change will impact salt marsh ecosystems, with the ultimate goal of providing information with which to develop ecology-based conservation and restoration interventions.
+David De La Mater, a Ph.D. student at Duke University, is studying how elevated temperatures and excessive nutrients in the water (eutrophication) interact to affect the feeding on and traits of cordgrass – a salt marsh foundation species.
+Through this project, he hopes to understand how the threats of climate change will impact salt marsh ecosystems, with the ultimate goal of providing information with which to develop ecology-based conservation and restoration interventions.

 Samuel Bickley, is a Ph.D. student at Auburn University.
 His project seeks to understand how freshwater inputs associated with increased development along the northern Gulf of Mexico coast will impact the salinity regimes of tidal creeks, and how this will affect fringing salt marshes.
 This project will examine how increased fluctuation and magnitude of salinity variation impacts resident fish species' trophic status, ecosystem metabolism, and biogeochemical cycling within the salt marsh.